-This is a parameter to smooth rudder movements.
-It also helps to stabilize the rudder - it is a kind of electronic damping.
-The faster the servo is, the lower the tail delay should be.
-For analog servos it is recommended to set this value to around 20-25.
-For usual digital servos it is mostly between 10 - 15.
-For very fast servos ($\sim 0.04s/60^\circ$) the value is 5.
-In case of a brushless servos it is recommended to set a value of 0 - 2.
-If the value is too high, the rudder could start to oscillate or wag or could cause a slow rudder stop.
+This is parameter to smooth out a rudder movements.
+It also helps to stabilize the rudder - it is a kind of electronic damping, similar to a derivative term of regulation.
+The faster the servo is, the lower the Rudder delay should be.
+For analog servos it is recommended to set this value to around 20 - 25.
+For slower digital servos it is mostly between 10 - 15.
+For fast servos ($\sim 0.04 \text{s}/60^\circ$) the value is around 5.
+In case of a brushless servos it is recommended to set the value of 0 - 2.
+If the value is too high, the rudder could start to oscillate, wag or it could cause too smooth rudder stopping.